Where to Buy Essential Oils:

 4. Why do the prices of essential oils vary widely?

-The prices of essential oils can vary due to factors such as the rarity of the plant, the country of origin, and the difficulty of extraction.
+The prices of essential oils can vary due to factors such as the plant’s rarity, the country of origin, and the difficulty of extraction.

 5. Can I consume essential oils internally?

-Most essential oils are not safe for internal consumption without proper guidance from a healthcare practitioner due to their high potency.
+Most essential oils are unsafe for internal consumption without proper guidance from a healthcare practitioner due to their high potency.

 6. Are essential oils safe to use during pregnancy?

 Some essential oils are not recommended for use during pregnancy.
 It’s crucial to consult with a healthcare practitioner before using.

 7. How should I store my essential oils?

 The ideal storage conditions for essential oils are in a cool, dark place.
 Sunlight and heat can alter their properties.